-There are 4 ports in Massachusetts from which you can get to Martha’s Vineyard: New Bedford, Falmouth, Wood’s Hole, and Hyannis.
+There are 4 ports in Massachusetts from which you can leave: New Bedford, Falmouth, Wood’s Hole, and Hyannis.

 For ferry service to Edgartown, the departing port is Falmouth.
 Service is provided by Island Queen Ferry and runs from late May to mid-October.

-In 2018, a round-trip adult far is $22.
+A round-trip ticket for adults is $27.
 There is an extra charge if you want to bring a bike, kayak, or paddleboard with you.

 While there are several departure times each day, tickets are not for a specific departure time, so it is best to show up about 45 minutes before the departure time you want.

 As the most popular of vacation towns in Martha’s Vineyard, there are several departure ports that provide service to Oaks Bluff: Woods Hole, Hyannis, and Nantucket.